webplatform/docs/apis/file/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|The File API allows a developer to use javascript to access the contents and local path of the file uploaded via the input file widget.
+{{Summary_Section|The File API allows a developer to use javascript to access the contents and local path of the file uploaded from the input file widget.
 This enables the developer to build a javascript frontend that allows the website to show a preview of the file uploaded.
 By using the File API, the developer can also enable a user to upload files via drag-and-drop.
 Prior to the File API, functionalities like these can only be accomplished via Flash or other plugins.}}
 {{API_Listing
 |Use_page_title=No
 |List_all_subpages=Yes